m4k2/foundry-ctf-template/README.md

 This was a template for the Spearbit Rearguard team (or anyone else who finds it) to use for Paradigm CTF 2022.

-I update it to match any CTF.
+I update it to match any CTF, you can found the template [here](https://github.com/m4k2/foundry-ctf-template).

 ## Set Up